otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/08-seeding-and-api-testing.md

 ### Seeding via Raw SQL Query

-In the `seed.mjs` file, add the following code:
+In the `seed.js` file, add the following code:

 ```javascript
 import { PrismaClient } from "@prisma/client";